AdeyinkaAdegbenro/adeyinkaadegbenro.github.io/writing.md

 - **[Sending SMS Verification Using Node.js [How-To Guide]](https://www.courier.com/guides/sms-verification-nodejs)**
   A guide on sending SMS notifications using Node.js and Courier.

+- **[How to Embed Payroll into Your Application: 5 Key Steps for Success](https://embedded.gusto.com/blog/how-to-embed-payroll-5-key-steps/)** Demonstrates how to use the Gusto API to embed payroll into a new or existing application.

 ## Data Management and Visualization

 - **[Tableau and PostgreSQL: How To Make Them Work Together](https://blog.panoply.io/tableau-and-postgresql-two-ways-of-working-together)**